JonathanHelianthicusDoe/notes_on_toontown_strategy/organic_squirt.md

 are occasionally seen, but their usefulness is marginal within &rdquo;normal&ldquo; play; most organic trap users that I have met say that they mostly just wanted their railroad to one-shot level 12s.
-Organic toonup is vastly underpowered in normal play, and is thus **exceedingly** rare.
+Organic toonup is vastly underpowered in normal play, and is thus *exceedingly* rare.

 These notes focus on the (in my opinion) severely underestimated underdog of the bunch: organic squirt.
-No attempt is here made to convince the reader to use organic squirt, and your mileage may vary wildly depending on which gag tracks you have access to, who you play with, and what cogs in the game you fight the most.
-Instead, these are notes (maybe even a kind of guide) based on **my personal experience** (with all the associated arithmetic included, of course) using organic squirt on soundless toons (with variously 1, 3, 4, 5, or 6 gag tracks on each toon).
-This is not an exhaustive list of every possible way of defeating any given level of cog using at least one organic squirt gag;
-this is a practical guide that does deal with discrete strategies, but only ones that **make practical sense** within playstyles that I have personally encountered.
-Plenty of possibly viable strategies are indeed **intentionally omitted** here.
+No attempt is here made (other than in the preliminary) to convince the reader to use organic squirt, and your mileage may vary wildly depending on which gag tracks you have access to, who you play with, and what cogs in the game you fight the most.
+Instead, these are notes (maybe even a kind of guide) based on *my personal experience* (with all the associated arithmetic included, of course) using organic squirt on soundless toons (with variously 1, 3, 4, 5, or 6 gag tracks on each toon).
+This is not an exhaustive list of every possible way of defeating any given level of cog using at least one organic squirt gag; this is a practical guide that does deal with discrete strategies, but only ones that *make practical sense* within playstyles that I have personally encountered.
+Plenty of possibly viable strategies are indeed *intentionally omitted* here.

 These notes are split into two parts: a short preliminary/introduction, followed by a collection of notes on strategies that can be used with organic squirt.
-If you already feel pretty comfortable with the game&rsquo;s mechanics and the jargon that toons tend to use surrounding said mechanics, you can probably skip the preliminary.

 The strategies covered here are roughly divided up into three kinds: pure, mixed, and situational. &ldquo;Pure&rdquo; strategies are straightforward and